ares-hackathon/icarus/README.md

 # 🧠 Meet ICARUS

-**ICARUS** is a deliberately vulnerable agent designed to simulate real-world security flaws in AI systems.
-It’s your playground for red-teaming automation.
+**ICARUS** (Intentionally Compromisable Agent for Red-teaming and Usage Simulation) is by-design an agent with security vulnerabilities.
+It simulates real-world security flaws in AI systems and is your playground for red-teaming automation to discover the various vulnerabilities in the agent.
+ICARUS is a modified version of the [damn-vulnerable-llm-agent](https://github.com/ReversecLabs/damn-vulnerable-llm-agent), providing a chatbot interface to the agent.

 ---